 Weed control and weed eating for your lawn

 Simple, but effective weed control can be achieved on your lawn by mowing often during spring.
-This will prevent dandelions spreading by eliminating the yellow blossoms and preventing seed formation.
+This will prevent dandelions from spreading by eliminating the yellow blossoms and preventing seed formation.
 Mow high during late spring and early summer.
 This will allow grass blades to shade the ground and will help prevent crabgrass from sprouting.

-If you click on the link you can see what I found out about that subject.
+If you click on the link you can see what I found out about that subject

 More easy gardening tips for seniors

-Weed eating the edges and places you can not reach with your mower can be kept nice with a weed eater.
+Weed-eating the edges and places you can not reach with your mower can be kept nice with a weed eater.
 I completely changed over to a rechargeable cordless weed eater and am very happy I did.
 If you click on the link you can read my review.

 Your lawn and garden should be a source of pride and beauty.
 You don’t need to spend lots of money on expensive fertilizers and herbicides, or fancy lawn furniture and ornaments.
 A little common sense and thought can go a long way to making your lawn and garden a much better place.